Yusuph-Darbo/projectHub/docs/00-project-overview.md

 The system is built using a modern full-stack architecture with a RESTful backend and a reactive frontend.
-It focuses on clean backend design, secure authentication, and real-time collaboration features commonly found in enterprise applications.
+It focuses on clean backend design, secure authentication, and real-time collaboration.

 ## Tech Stack
 - Backend: Java Spring Boot (REST API)